 The Ministry of Education consulted on National Standards and plain language reporting with the education sector and parents, families and whānau between 25 May and 3 July 2009.
 Over 4000 people attended school sector meetings and almost 2150 people attended meetings for parents, family and whānau.

-Ngā Whanaketanga Rūmaki Māori - National Standards in literacy and numeracy in Māori-medium education have also been developed and are available on TKI.
+Ngā Whanaketanga Rūmaki Māori (external link) - National Standards in literacy and numeracy in Māori-medium education have also been developed and are available on TKI.
 Further information on the development of Ngā Whanaketanga Rūmaki Māori is available on this website.

 Last reviewed: Has this been useful?
 Give us your feedback